robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.2.2 What is Robot Framework & What It Is Not

 > [!IMPORTANT]
-> LO-XX Recall what is part of Robot Framework and what is not (K1)
+> LO-rf-part Recall what is part of Robot Framework and what is not (K1)

 Robot Framework itself focuses primarily on **test|task execution**.
 It includes: